The law relating to agency in Kenya is contained in the Factors Act 1889 and the common law as modified by the doctrines of equity.

 8. Keep the principal informed: The agent must ensure that the principal is well aware of the transactions entered into.

 9. Secrecy/ Confidentiality: The agent must not disclose his dealings with the principal to 3rd parties without the principal’s consent.

 10. Separate Accounts: The agent must maintain separate accounts of his money or assets and those of his principal.
 This is necessary for accountancy purposes.

 11. Disclosure: The agent is bound to disclose any personal interest in contracts made on behalf of the principal.
 He must disclose any secret profit made, failing which he is bound to account the same to the principal.
 The phrase “secret profit” refers to any

-financial advantage enjoyed a fiduciary1 over and above his entitlement way of remuneration e.g. bribe, secret commission or a benefit accruing from the use of information obtained in the course of employment.
+financial advantage enjoyed by a fiduciary1 over and above his entitlement by way of remuneration e.g. bribe, secret commission or a benefit accruing from the use of information obtained in the course of employment.
 An agent may retain a secret profit

 if he discloses the same to the principal.
 If an agent makes a secret profit without disclosure, the principal is entitled to:

 a.
 Refuse to remunerate the agent for services rendered.